natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tu-2.md

 * High wing rip speed (over 700 km/h)
 * Air spawn in RB.
 * Very easy to land and take-off
+* Easy to drop bombs from steep approaches
-* Decent payload, 500 kg bombs are very useful in tank RB
+* Very good payload, 1000 kg bombs are very useful in ground RB
 * Forward-firing ShVAK cannons, can be useful in a head-on engagement
 * Twin tail design leaves little restriction on back gunners
 * Decently agile for its size
 * Guaranteed to put out fires on fuel tanks due to pressurized gas system
-* Very efficient in taking out individual ground targets
 * Individual bomb drops, very effective in tank battles
 * Engines can cool down even with a 100% throttle
 * Can pretty much WEP indefinitely